Table of Contents

 Around 50% of patients have secondary-progressive MS, while 10 to 15% have primary-progressive MS. Secondary-progressive MS patients experience relapsing-remitting MS, while primary-progressive MS patients recover fully and do not relapse.

-Is MS caused by vaccines?
+Can multiple sclerosis be caused by vaccines?

 Will I receive compensation if my illness is not on the Vaccine Injury Table?